BioSTEAMDevelopmentGroup/biosteam/docs/index.rst

         BioSTEAM is an open-source platform that streamlines the design, simulation, techno-economic analysis (TEA) and life-cycle assessment (LCA) of chemical processes across thousands of scenarios.
+BioSTEAM has been used to model a range of fermentation-based bioproduct pathways going from conventional/cellulosic crops, municipal solid waste, and flue gas all the way to diols, organic acids, oleochemicals, and biofuels.
+Newer applications for BioSTEAM include thermochemical upcycling of waste plastics through pyrolysis and solvent-based dissolution and precipitation.
         BioSTEAM is also leveraged by `QSDsan <https://qsdsan.readthedocs.io/en/latest/>`_, a library for the quantitative sustainable design of sanitation and resource recovery systems.
 The long-term growth and maintenance of BioSTEAM is supported through both community-led development and the research institutions invested in BioSTEAM,